-- Born outside of Puerto Rico, in a country where the first language is not Spanish. - Those who come from an environment where a language other than Spanish has had a significant impact on the level of Spanish language proficiency. - Immigrant students, whose mother tongue is a language other than Spanish, and in whose environment a language other than Spanish predominates.
+- Be born outside of Puerto Rico, in a country where the first language is not Spanish. - Must come from an environment where a language other than Spanish has had a significant impact on his/her language proficiency. - Be a student whose difficulties in speaking, reading, writing, or understanding the Spanish language may affect the ability to meet our academic standards, the ability to achieve success in the classroom, or the opportunity to participate fully in a Spanish-speaking society (culture). - Immigrant students, whose first language is other than Spanish, and in whose environment a language other than Spanish predominates. - IMPORTANT NOTE: This program is NOT a remedial course for students who are not performing well academically in their regular Spanish class.